IslandSQL/IslandSQL/README.md

 | `select a #b from t;`  | Bitwise XOR expression | Bitwise XOR expression | Identifier cannot start with a `#`   |
 | `select 1#2;`          | Bitwise XOR expression | Bitwise XOR expression | Identifier cannot start with a digit |

+## PostgreSQL Custom Operators

+Integrating custom operators in a generic way will most likely lead to conflicts with existing expressions and conditions.
+However, it should be possible to integrate chosen custom operators into the IslandSQL grammar.
+Therefore, the IslandSQL grammar does not support custom operators for the time being.

 ## License

 IslandSQL is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.